 Figure 1.1.6 Nuclear power plant feeding Isar in Bavaria with electricity

-An example reflecting an application in this discipline is depicted in Figure 1.1.6 showing a huge nuclear power plant feeding Isar, region in Bavaria – Germany, with electricity independently of any fuel combustion.
+An example of an application in this discipline is depicted in the above figure showing a huge nuclear power plant feeding Isar, a region in Bavaria, Germany, with electricity without the use of combustible fuel.

 Relativity.
-Known also as Einstein’s theory or Modern Physics, is a theory of gravity considering that gravity field is a four dimensional space-time field that curves or warps upon the mass of the moving object.
-This discipline is out of scope of the present textbook.
+Known also as Einstein’s theory or modern physics, relativity is a theory of gravity postulating that a gravity field is a four-dimensional space-time field that curves or warps upon the mass of the moving object.
+This discipline is out of the scope of the present textbook.

 Self-Check Questions